 A good way to illustrate this famous travel quote is to think of the gorillas in Uganda that wander around the forest foraging for food.

-Our group was very lucky as we only had to trek for 90 minutes.
+Fortunately, our group was very lucky that day and we only had to trek for 90 minutes.

 16- “Live your life by a compass, not a clock.” – Stephen Covey